SurveyMonkey/public_api_docs/includes/_responses.md

-data.edit_url | Weblink to the survey taking page to edit the response | String data.ip_address | IP Address the response was taken from | String data.custom_variables | Values to any available custom variables in the survey | Object response_status | Status of the response: "completed", "new", "overquota", or "disqualified" | String collection_mode | The collection mode of the response: "default", "preview", "data_entry", "survey_preview", or "edit" | Object data.date_created | Date the response was created | Date String data.date_modified | Date the response was last modified  | Object
+data.edit_url | Weblink to the survey taking page to edit the response | String data.ip_address | IP Address the response was taken from | String data.custom_variables | Values to any available custom variables in the survey | Object response_status | Status of the response: "completed", "partial", "overquota", or "disqualified" | String collection_mode | The collection mode of the response: "default", "preview", "data_entry", "survey_preview", or "edit" | Object data.date_created | Date the response was created | Date String data.date_modified | Date the response was last modified  | Object